By: Steven Hooper

 Finding the Right Contact Lens Fit

 After my diagnosis, I was referred to a contact lens specialist in the hopes of finding a pair of lenses that would fit my warped cornea.
 Because keratoconus causes thinning and bulging of the cornea, normal lenses would not fit properly.
 I needed to find a better solution for my unique condition.
-Luckily, my specialist was familiar with fitting patients with contact lenses for keratoconus and has been with me now throughout my 25-year journey.
+Luckily, my eye doctor was familiar with fitting patients with contact lenses for keratoconus and has been with me now throughout my 25-year journey.

 Initially the Rigid Gas Permeable (RGP) lenses, which are rigid lenses made of durable plastic that can transmit oxygen, were my only option, since my keratoconus was too severe for soft, traditional non-specialty lenses.
 One of the biggest challenges I faced, like many people with keratoconus, was how uncomfortable the RGP lenses were.
 Beyond discomfort, they made it incredibly difficult to participate in certain activities and play the sports that I love.

 Eventually, one of my corneas became so bad that I needed a corneal transplant to preserve my vision, which was a hard but necessary choice.
-After I recovered from surgery, my specialist and I began to look at other lens options.
+After I recovered from surgery, my eye doctor and I began to look at other lens options.
 I found that piggybacking (the process of “layering” one contact lens on top of another) my RGPs over soft lenses worked well in my non-transplanted eye, due to the discomfort I felt with the RGPs.
 However, using soft lenses on my treated eye provided near 20:20 vision, which was a dream come true.

 Daily Management of Contact Lenses for Keratoconus